Discover Uganda : What to bring back ? (handicraft...)

 So Ugandan!

-To fill the last empty space in your suitcase, bet on a souvenir 100% made in Uganda!
-First, the basketry.
-Banners, trivets, baskets and all sorts of other items: the assortment is huge.
-Let's quote, as an example, theekiibo.
-A genuine Toro speciality, woven from natural fibres (primarily raffia), topped with a lid and coloured with dye plants, it is a much appreciated present in which millet cakes or pearls can be inserted.
+To fill the last empty space in your suitcase, choose a souvenir 100% made in Uganda!
+First, basketry.
+Baskets, trivets, baskets and tutti quanti: the assortment is first-rate and extensive.
+One example isekiibo.
+A genuine Toro speciality, woven from natural fibers (primarily raffia), topped with a lid and colored with dye plants, it is a highly prized gift in which millet cakes or pearls can be slipped.
 The village of Rubona, located on the Kasese-Fort Portal axis, has made a specialty of this basket.
 Secondly, a musical instrument.
-Theengoma (a Baganda and Banyankole two-skinned drum) and theendingidi (a one-stringed fiddle with a resonance box made of wood or bovine horn) are two traditional instruments from the south and south-west that can be found in the village of Mpambire.
-Thirdly, a cotton cloth.
-This woven fabric is, nowadays, largely imported.
-However, a handful of workshops continue to use Ugandan cotton, of excellent quality and mainly intended for export, to make everyday objects (bedspreads, potholders, handbags, etc.) sold locally.
-This is notably the case in Kilombera, not far from Jinja.
-In short, if of all the materials you prefer cotton wool..
+Theengoma (a Baganda and Banyankole two-skin drum) and theendingidi (a one-stringed fiddle with a resonance box made of wood or cattle horn) are two traditional instruments of the south and south-west, which can be found in the village of Mpambire.
+Thirdly and finally, a cotton cloth.
+Today, this woven fabric is largely imported.
+However, a handful of workshops continue to use Ugandan cotton, which is of excellent quality and mainly intended for export, to make everyday items (bedspreads, potholders, handbags, etc.) that are sold locally.
+This is particularly true of Kilombera, not far from Jinja.
+In short, if of all the materials, absorbent cotton is your favorite...